Welcome to the Lab

 One of the most remarkable aspects of language is its diversity.
 Although all natural languages share certain design features, such as the use of discrete words and a compositional structure, languages vary enormously in their patterns of naming and in the grammatical devices they employ.
 What forces are responsible for creating these differences?
 Do languages diversify simply due to random drift, as has been long assumed?
 Or might there be some selection at work that drives languages apart in a way analogous to the forces that produce diversity in the biological realm?

 We have been investigating how languages are affected by social and demographic factors such as the number and diversity of language-users.
 We term the idea that languages adapt to biases of their users, the linguistic-niche hypothesis.
-This work is funded by an NSF INSPIRE award.
-You can read more about this work in the New Scientist, the Economist, read a recent chapter on this topic, or a review in Trends in Cognitive Sciences.
+You can read more about this work in the New Scientist, the Economist, read a chapter on this topic, or a review in Trends in Cognitive Sciences.

-Ongoing projects involve systematically comparing linguistic redundancy (compressibility) and determining whether the high redundancy of some languages has a functional role, namely helping young children learn the language.
+Ongoing work involves systematically comparing linguistic redundancy (compressibility) and determining whether the high redundancy of some languages has a functional role, namely helping young children learn the language.

 What are the seed-words of language?